How can songs and music help you learn French?

 On one side, include the French word, and on the other side, include the translation.
 Make it a habit to review regularly and strengthen your memory.

 It helps improve your listening and comprehension abilities.
-Expand your vocabulary and become skilled at using phrases in their proper context.
+You can also expand your vocabulary and become skilled at using phrases in their proper context.

 2. Repeat singing the lyrics many times

-Singing and repeating song lyrics can be beneficial for practicing correct pronunciation.
+Singing and repeating song lyrics can help practice correct pronunciation.

-French songs’ catchy and upbeat rhythms make them ideal for repeated listening!
+The catchy, upbeat rhythms of French songs make them ideal for repeated listening!
 It helps you introduce various language styles, terms, and cultural contexts.

 When you do this, you set up the sounds and tempo of the words.
 This will increase your knowledge of phonetics.
 The beat and vocals of unfamiliar words, phrases, and expressions make them easy to memorize.